FuelLabs/sway-rfcs/rfcs/0010-references.md

 ## Pointers

-There are cases where one may want to directly manipulate memory addresses with pointer arithmetic, to allow for this we have a pointer type that represents a single address: `*mut T` where `T` is the type being pointed to.
+There are cases where one may want to directly manipulate memory addresses with pointer arithmetic.
+To allow for this we have a pointer type that represents a single address: `*mut T` where `T` is the type being pointed to.

 Pointers can be obtained by using the `__addr_of` intrinsic on a reference and dereferenced using the `__deref` intrinsic, like so: